bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#on)`on`
 -----------------------------------------------------------------------------------------------------

 **Required**.
 The name of the GitHub event that triggers the workflow.
 You can provide a single event `string`, `array` of events, `array` of event `types`, or an event configuration `map` that schedules a workflow or restricts the execution of a workflow to specific files, tags, or branch changes.
-For a list of available events, see “[Events that trigger workflows](https://docs.github.com/en/articles/events-that-trigger-workflows).”
+For a list of available events, see "[Events that trigger workflows](https://docs.github.com/en/articles/events-that-trigger-workflows).”

 [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#example-using-a-single-event)Example: Using a single event
 --------------------------------------------------------------------------------------------------------------------------------------------------------